Piglet finds new home after rescuer said he was tossed like a football at a Mardi Gras celebration

 Piglet gained attention online and the Human Society began a fundraiser – selling "digital kisses" for him.
 So far, they've raised $1,600 and the proceeds will support the Humane Society in the state.

+Ventrella confirmed to CBS News she is adopting Piglet.
+"I run a 14-acre farm we affectionately dubbed the 'Futile Farm,'" she told CBS News via email.
+"We have one pig, 11-year-old Winston, who will be getting a little brother."

+She said she ran for office to be "a voice for the most vulnerable," and the pig's story is "a good reminder to always be kind, even to the least of these."

-CBS News has reached out to the Humane Society of Louisiana, Dorson and Ventrella as well as local police for further information about the incident.
+CBS News has reached out to the Humane Society of Louisiana and Dorson, as well as local police for further information about the incident.

 for more features.